 It's worth noting that these instructions for sliding door measurements also apply to certain special hinged door configurations—this is how to measure a front door with sidelights, too, as you need to know what size door for the rough opening.

 What should I do with these door measurements?

 Now that you have your door measurements, you’re ready to take your information and start shopping for a new door.
-If you take these measurements to a showroom, you’ll be able to receive a high-level quote for the door replacement.
+If you take these measurements to a showroom, you’ll be able to receive a high-level quote for the door replacement, and their features.
 You can still have measurements taken professionally—this will give you insight into more significant changes you might make to accommodate other door types or if you’re considering making a change from a sliding door to French doors.